averygoodplanet/text_annotation/README.md

 An error will occur if a mouse selection is made that contains boths already-highlighted text, and non-highlighted text.
 This is a possible fix to consider in the future.

+As of 1/12/2016 this is running on Heroku http://cryptic-chamber-5262.herokuapp.com/